lizziehop/reading-cookbooks/reading-cookbooks TEI/EncodingGuidelines.md

   - Exception is if a new ingredient is mentioned in instructions

+- *We are developing another level of attribute specificity for the broad ingredient categories*

 - ```xml
   <ingredient xmlns="http://luc.edu/ctsdh/ns/1.0" class="<!--class from closed list-->">
   <!-- OR -->